Neuroimmunology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-X-linked Charcot-Marie-Tooth disease (CMTX1) is the third most common form of inherited neuropathy.
+Charcot-Marie-Tooth disease (CMT) is a group of inherited disorders characterized exclusively or predominantly by peripheral neuropathy.
 Patients develop a progressive distal weakness and atrophy that results from length-dependent axonal loss.
-CMTX1 is caused by mutations in GJB1, the gene that encodes the gap junction protein connexin32.
-More than 700 different GJB1 variants have been found, the majority of which result in defective function of the gap junctions formed by connexin32.
-In addition to the demyelinating neuropathy, many patients have subclinical CNS findings, and a few GJB1 mutations are associated with striking, transient CNS manifestations.
+CMTX1, the most common form of X-linked CMT, is caused by mutations in GJB1, the gene that encodes the gap junction protein connexin 32 (Cx32).
+More than 700 different GJB1 variants have been found, and the majority of those studied result in defective function of the gap junctions formed by Cx32.
+In addition to the demyelinating neuropathy, many patients have subclinical CNS findings, and GJB1 mutations are occasionally associated with fulminant, transient CNS manifestations.

 • Men are more affected than women; women are variably affected. | |